karlfloersch/quick-blog/README.md

 - grunt-cli: for build step
 - mocha: for testing

-Once you have those installed, just navigate to the home directory of the project and enter:
+Once you have those installed, just navigate to the home directory of the project and run:

-      npm install .
+      $ npm install .

 And you're done!
 Run `node index.js` and you've got the app running.